euphoriabbs/phoenix/README.md

 # Phoenix

-A pure JavaScript command shell power by Synchronet in Docker
+A pure JavaScript command shell powered by Synchronet in Docker

 ## Installation